Published on 21.02.2023 | Last updated on 24.09.2024

 • Multi-Connectivity (MC) for throughput/reliability enhancement between Non-Terrestrial Networks (NTN) and NTN/Terrestrial Networks (TN).

-• How MC node addition and traffic steering algorithms have been designed.
+• How have the MC node addition and traffic steering algorithms been designed?

-• How the system architecture (measurements, signalling, and scenarios) has been designed to make optimal use of MC.
+• How is the system architecture (measurements, signalling, and scenarios) designed to make optimal use of MC?

 COORDINATED DYNAMIC SPECTRUM ACCESS

-“MWC is our last public demonstration of the DYNASAT project before it finishes at the end of March 2023” Magister’s CEO, Jani Puttonen, explains before then plunging into greater detail about the two Magister demos.
+“MWC is our last public demonstration of the DYNASAT project before it finishes at the end of March 2023”, said Jani Puttonen, the former CEO of Magister, before plunging into greater detail about the two Magister demos.

-“In the multiconnectivity demo, we are looking at how mobile terminals on the ground (and possibly VSATs in the future) can be connected to both TN and NTN 5G, and can access both networks simultaneously to optimise their performance.
-In the C-DSA demo, we are showing how TNs and NTNs can use the same frequency band by means of a dynamic controller, which is continuously assessing how much of the spectrum should be assigned to each network”.
+“In the multiconnectivity demo, we are looking at how mobile terminals on the ground (and possibly VSATs in the future) can be connected to both TN and NTN 5G, and can access both networks simultaneously to optimize their performance.
+In the C-DSA demo, we show how TNs and NTNs can use the same frequency band by the means of a dynamic controller, which is continuously assessing how much of the spectrum should be assigned to each network.”

-“The idea is that the satellite complements the terrestrial network”, Jani adds, implying that the C-DSA will always give precedence to the terrestrial network.
-“So if the TN is only half using the spectrum of a frequency band then the remaining spectrum on that band is allocated to the satellite”.
+“The idea is that the satellite complements the terrestrial network”, Puttonen added, implying that the C-DSA will always give precedence to the terrestrial network.
+“So if the TN is only half using the spectrum of a frequency band then the remaining spectrum on that band is allocated to the satellite.”

 ABOUT MWC

-With over 2000 leading companies attending this year, MWC Barcelona is a key networking opportunity for the mobile and tech industries, attracting some of the most influential decision-makers who will be sharing their insights on future connectivity trends.
-More information about registration to MWC can be found here.
+With over 2000 leading companies attending, MWC Barcelona 2023 was a key networking opportunity for the mobile and tech industries, attracting some of the most influential decision-makers who shared their insights on future connectivity trends.
+You can find more information about MWC here.